Klipper3d/klipper/docs/BLTouch.md

 Connecting BL-Touch
 ===================

-A **warning** before you start: Avoid touching the BLTouch pin with your bare fingers, since it is quite sensitive to finger grease.
+A **warning** before you start: Avoid touching the BL-Touch pin with your bare fingers, since it is quite sensitive to finger grease.
 And if you do touch it, be very gentle, in order to not bend or push anything.

-Once you've hooked up the BL-Touch servo connector to a `control_pin` according to the BL-Touch documentation or of your MCU.
-Using the original wiring, the yellow wire from the triple is the `control_pin`, the white wire from the pair is the `sensor_pin`.
-You need to configure these pins according to your wiring with Klipper:
+Hook up the BL-Touch "servo" connector to a `control_pin` according to the BL-Touch documentation or your MCU documentation.
+Using the original wiring, the yellow wire from the triple is the `control_pin` and the white wire from the pair is the `sensor_pin`.
+You need to configure these pins according to your wiring.
+For example:

 ```
 [bltouch]
 sensor_pin: P1.24
-#   Pin connected to the BL-Touch sensor pin.
-This parameter must be
-#   provided.
 control_pin: P1.26
 ```

-You also most likely need to configure a homing override to first raise the z-axis, then home the x- and y-axis, and finally move to the center and home the z-axis.
-Like this:
+If the BL-Touch will be used to home the Z axis then set `endstop_pin: probe:z_virtual_endstop` in the `[stepper_z]` config section and add a `[homing_override]` config section to raise the z-axis, home the x/y-axis, move to the center of the bed, and home the z-axis.
+For
+example:

 ```
 [homing_override]